Dr Carisa R Showden

 SOCIOL 215 Law, Inequality, and the State

-Natalie Cowley, “Understanding Depression: Personal and Social Interpretations.” (provisional title, PhD in Sociology, on-going)
+Natalie Cowley, “Understanding Depression: Personal and Social Interpretations.” (provisional title, PhD in Sociology, on-going, joint supervisor)

-Suraya Dewing, “Between Policy and Practice: The Placement of Transgender Prisoners” (provisional title, PhD in Sociology, on-going)
+Suraya Dewing, “Between Policy and Practice: The Placement of Transgender Prisoners” (provisional title, PhD in Sociology, on-going, second supervisor)

-Anna Fielder, “A study of the narratives of women who decline routine ultrasound scans in pregnancy” (provisional title) (PhD in Sociology, on-going)
+Anna Fielder, “A study of the narratives of women who decline routine ultrasound scans in pregnancy” (provisional title) (PhD in Sociology, on-going, joint supervisor)

-Engy Farouk Abdel Baky, “A Study of Twitter Feminist Discourse in Egypt From a Critical Discourse Analysis Perspective” (Secondary supervisor, PhD in Applied Linguistics, on-going)
+Engy Farouk Abdel Baky, “A Study of Twitter Feminist Discourse in Egypt From a Critical Discourse Analysis Perspective” (PhD in Applied Linguistics, on-going, second supervisor)

-David Ting, “Migration and Sex Work in New Zealand: A Qualitative Study” (provisional title) (MA in Sociology, on-going)
+David Ting, “Migration and Sex Work in New Zealand: A Qualitative Study” (MA in Sociology, 2018)

 Rearna Hartmann.
 “Where to From Queer?
 Beyond Identity, the Future of Queer Politics” (MA in Sociology, 2016)